This article may contain affiliate links. See our disclosure link for more information.

 Don’t be put off by the name!

-Clotted cream is absolutely delicious slathered on these currant scones.
-Clotted cream and scones are perfect for afternoon tea, birthday party, office party, shower, holiday party…or a delightful afternoon treat with a steaming hot London Fog or Fresh Mint Tea.
+Clotted cream and scones are perfect for hosting an afternoon tea, birthday party, office party, shower, holiday party…or as a delightful afternoon treat with a steaming hot London Fog, Fresh Mint Tea or Earl Grey.

 What to Do with Clotted Cream?